Willeujeans/t45-notes/Sprints.md

 This is a server side sprint
-Mainly focuses on files contained within the server/src folder [[server/src/📁src]] The goal is to implement distance calculations between locations the user has determined for their 'tour'
+Mainly focuses on files contained within the server/src folder [[server/src/📁src]] The goal is to implement distance calculations between locations the user has determined for their 'tour' Most of the code we write will be placed into [[server/src/main/java/com/tco/📁tco|📁tco]]